rabuchaim/dynamodblock/README.md

-# DynamoDB Lock for AWS Lambda
+# DynamoDB Lock for AWS Lambda v1.0.5

-`dynamodblock` is a pure Python library that implements a *distributed lock* mechanism for AWS Lambda using DynamoDB as the backend.
-It's useful for ensuring exclusive execution in concurrent tasks, preventing collisions in simultaneous executions.
+`dynamodblock` is a pure Python library that implements a *distributed blocking* mechanism for AWS Lambda using DynamoDB as a backend.
+It is useful for ensuring exclusive execution of concurrent tasks, avoiding collisions in concurrent executions, and has millisecond accuracy.

 The library supports configurable TTL, retry logic with backoff, customizable timeouts, and operates in the time zone of your choice.
 It also integrates seamlessly with CloudWatch, enabling detailed logging for monitoring and debugging.

 > **This library does not handle AWS credentials or access keys, you need to provide an already instantiated boto3.resource("dynamodb").Table("your_lock_table_name") with your credentials data**